QUESTION 1: THE NEW SOLUTION INCREASED EASY TO USE COMBINATIONS OF TRANSPORT MEANS FOR YOUR NEEDS

 Definitions: The mobility costs for fulfilling the essential activities of the household.

-Examples: The solution replaced more costly mobility solutions with still fulfilling your needs, reducing the need for mobility, or for instance, combined mobility costs with other service costs with reduced tariffs.
+Examples: The solution replaced more costly mobility solutions with still fulfilling your needs, reduces the need for mobility, or for instance, offers reduced mobility costs with combined ticketing during events.

 Definitions: Regardless of the transportation externalities (for example, accidents, and air and noise pollution), human-powered mobility is expected to increase the physical and mental well-being of the individual.

-Examples: The solution increased your possibilities to use human-powered modes of transport by, for example adding new service, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.
+Examples: The solution increased your possibilities to use human-powered modes of transport, for example, by adding new service, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.

-Definitions: Increased ability to utilize travelling time for other tasks compared to the mode of transport you usually use for the trips the solution is affecting.
+Definitions: Increased ability to utilize travelling time for other tasks than the mode of transport you usually use for the trips the solution is affecting.

 Examples: The solution freed your hands for working or shopping online while travelling, or for example, is flexible enough for you to combine picking up children from day-care or groceries on your way home.